ArsalanAnwer0/Springboot-BankingApp/README.md

 # DevSecOps CI/CD Pipeline with EKS Deployment using ArgoCD

-A production-ready Spring Boot banking application deployed on Amazon EKS with a complete CI/CD pipeline using Jenkins, ArgoCD, and comprehensive security scanning.
+A production ready Spring Boot banking application deployed on Amazon EKS with a complete CI/CD pipeline using Jenkins, ArgoCD, and comprehensive security scanning.

 ## Project Overview